Guide to Senior Living in Rhode Island

 Although Rhode Island is one of the least expensive New England states, it does have a high cost of living, which affects the average cost of care for seniors in the state.
 For instance, state seniors can expect to pay an average of $5,199 per month for assisted living, which is more than $1,000 per month higher than the national average.
 This guide provides an overview of the cost of senior care in Rhode Island, along with information about some of the programs available to help offset these costs.

-Paying for Senior Living in Rhode Island
+The Cost of Senior Living in Rhode Island

 Nursing Home Care